 Advocates for Children of New York conducts hundreds of trainings and workshops year-round, providing parents and professionals with the most up-to-date information so that they are equipped to advocate on behalf of their children.

-The following free workshops will be held at AFC's offices in Manhattan.
-All parents and professionals are welcome to attend.
-Please click on the links to register.
+All parents and professionals are welcome to attend the following free workshops.
+Please click on the links for more information and to register.